Normally a first or second-class Honours degree or professional experience in the area of study.

 The course is great for anyone with an interest in exploring death as a subject area, and how religion and culture affect perceptions of death, dying and bereavement.
 No previous knowledge of religion or death studies is required although some summer reading would help students prepare.

 Months of entry

-Course contentMA Death, Religion and Culture at Winchester explores the way in which death is the only inevitability of life.
-This universal reality is understood differently by various cultures and religious traditions, and those understandings are played out in rituals of death, dying and bereavement.
+Death, Religion and Culture at Winchester is a distance learning course that explores the universal reality of death.
+You examine the ways in which death and dying are understood differently by various cultures and religious traditions, and how those understandings are played out in rituals of death, dying and bereavement.

 Qualification and course duration

 - +44 (0) 1962 827234